Node Profiles of Symmetric Digital Search Trees: Concentration Properties: Introduction and Results

 \end{cor}

-This range is very small (or almost all nodes are concentrated at these levels); see Figure~\ref{fig:histo}.
-For convenience, we will refer to \eqref{k0k1} as the \emph{central range}, and it is exactly this range where the sequence of random variables $\{B_{n,k}\}_n$ follows a central limit theorem.
+The proof of this follows from a straightforward computation and is left to the reader; see Section~\ref{app} for similar computations.
+Note that the range is very small (or almost all nodes are concentrated at these levels).
+For convenience, we refer to \eqref{k0k1} as the \emph{central range}.